Pre-Professional Certificate

 • One essay (up to 2500 characters with spaces) based on topic stated on the application form.

-• Three letters of recommendation from science or math college-level faculty qualified to judge the student’s academic and professional potential and are knowledgeable about the quality of the applicant’s scholarly activities and/or work experiences.
+• Three letters of recommendation from science or math college-level faculty or health professionals qualified to judge the student’s academic and professional potential and are knowledgeable about the quality of the applicant’s scholarly activities and/or work experiences.
 The letters must attest to the applicant's readiness for graduate-level studies.
-Recommenders must have taught the applicant for at least one semester-long didactic undergraduate/graduate-level course.
+Recommenders must have taught the applicant for at least one semester-long didactic undergraduate/graduate-level course or served as a mentor/preceptor.
 All letters should be received before the deadline.

 It is the responsibility of the applicants to ensure timely submission of documentation during the application process and, after acceptance, to the Registrar’s office.